Can You Build an Off-Grid Smart Home? Your Complete Guide to Solar-Powered Independence

 Understanding Smart Device Consumption

-Smart home devices create what’s called a “phantom load.”
-They’re always consuming small amounts of power to:
+Smart home devices create what's called a "phantom load."
+They're always consuming small amounts of power to maintain network connections, respond to voice commands, and monitor sensors and triggers.

-While individual devices use little power, dozens of connected devices can add up to significant 24/7 consumption.
+When you have dozens of connected devices, all this adds up to significant 24/7 consumption.

 The Calculation Process